xKxAxKx/todo_django_and_angular2/README.md

 ## What is this?
 Simple to-do application using Django Rest Framework and Angular 2

-It is under development and it is incomplete.
+Authentication function is currently under development.

+## Operating environment

+- python 3.6.0
+- node 7.5.0
+- npm 4.1.2

 ## SetUp Django